Seared and Smoked Top Sirloin Steaks

 I set the steaks aside and let them cool off before proceeding.

-You can sprinkle the Texas style rub on the steaks or you can do what I did and pour some of the rub out on a flat area and lay the steak in the rub.
+Sprinkle the Texas style rub directly on the steaks or you can do what I did and pour some of the rub out on a flat area and lay the steak in the rub.

 Roll the edges in the rub as well to get nice coverage.
 Use plenty.